 1. Choose a quality pair of goggles

 The first step in minimizing fogging issues is to choose a quality snow goggle with well-executed ventilation.
 First and foremost, you’ll want to make sure you opt for a model with a double lens—similar in concept to a double-pane window—which the vast majority of modern designs have.
 Frame design is also important: If air can move effectively through the sides, top, and bottom of the goggles, condensation won’t be able to build up as quickly inside.
 All else being equal, a goggle with more vents will fog up less frequently than one with fewer, although it’s also important to make sure that the helmet you plan to wear doesn’t block your goggles’ vents (we recommend trying them on together).
 Finally, lens shape can have an impact: Spherical lenses—which curve both horizontally and vertically—tend to be the best at preventing fog due to their bulbous shape that positions the lens farther from your face, while cylindrical lenses (which are flat vertically) are often least effective.
 Of course, there are exceptions to this rule, and a goggle’s venting design is the biggest contributor.

 A final piece of the goggle design puzzle is the anti-fog coating.
 This hydrophilic (i.e., moisture-attracting) barrier is applied to the inside of the lens and designed to disperse any moisture across the surface so that light can still make its way through (any water that accumulates will be film-like rather than droplets, which makes it much easier to see).
-We’ve found Smith’s anti-fog treatment to be particularly efficient and long-lasting, which is featured on models from their premium I/O Mag to the budget-friendly Range.
+We’ve found Smith’s anti-fog treatment to be particularly efficient and long-lasting, and it's featured on models from their premium I/O Mag to the budget-friendly Range.
 Plenty of others excel here too, including Anon and Oakley.
 To maximize effectiveness, you’ll want to make sure to get a good fit with a solid, gap-free seal at your forehead and cheeks.
 And keep in mind that any excess material inside your lens will impact airflow, so if you want to wear glasses under your goggles, consider purchasing prescription inserts from a brand like SportRx or wearing contacts instead.

 2. Pair with a well-ventilated helmet